 How to cut the cable TV cord

-If such price hikes represent the final straw for you — or if you simply want to try to cut your TV costs for whatever reason — cutting the cord can be a great way to save.
+If such price hikes represent the final straw for you — or if you simply want to reduce TV costs for whatever reason — cutting the cable cord can be a great way to save.
 But only if you do it right.

-As we point out in “Streaming Versus Cable: the Confusing Costs of Cutting the Cord,” saving money on TV service is not always straightforward:
+As we point out in “Why Cutting the Cord Can Be Confusing — and How to Decide If It’s for You,” saving money on TV service is not always straightforward:

-“It can be deceptively difficult to figure out whether switching to streaming TV services or sticking with traditional paid-TV providers would be cheaper for you.”
+“It can be deceptively difficult to figure out whether switching to a streaming TV service or sticking with a traditional paid-TV provider would be cheaper for you.”